A linear program for testing nonclassicality and an open-source implementation

-We acknowledge useful feedback from Rob Spekkens.
+\emph{Acknowledgements---} We acknowledge useful feedback from Rob Spekkens.
 JHS was supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
-ABS and DS were supported by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
+ABS, DS, and VPR were supported by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
 EW was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 All diagrams were made using TikZiT.
-All figures were made using tikz.

 \appendixname{Supplemental Material}